-Users of IP CTS place a call over a CTS telephone (which is equipped with special software and a screen for displaying captions).
-The call is automatically connected to both the receiving party (over a traditional phone line) and a communications assistant.
-The communications assistant hears and repeats or "re-voices" everything the receiving party says, and voice recognition technology automatically transcribes the communications assistant's words from voice into text.
-The text is transmitted directly to the IP CTS user.
-The use of voice recognition technology allows the captions to appear on the IP CTS user's telephone, nearly simultaneously with the other party's spoken words.
-There are also versions of IP CTS that are used with a smartphone or personal computer.
+IP CTS is essentially a combination of two other forms of TRS: CTS and IP Relay.
+CTS allows a person with hearing loss but who can use his or her own voice and has some residual hearing, to speak directly to the called party and then listen, to the extent possible, to the other party and simultaneously read captions of what the other party is saying.
+In the most common set-up of this service, when an IP CTS users places a call over a CTS telephone (which is equipped with special software and a screen for displaying captions), the call is automatically connected both to the receiving party (over the PSTN) and via the Internet to a captioned telephone CA. Once connected, the CA hears and repeats or re-voices everything the other party says, and voice recognition technology automatically transcribes those words from the CA’s voice into text, which is then transmitted directly to the IP CTS user.
+The use of voice recognition technology allows the captions to appear on the IP CTS user’s telephone, nearly simultaneously with the other party’s spoken words.
+There are also versions of IP CTS that for use with a smartphone or personal computer.

-IP CTS offers people with hearing loss a more effective way to use the telephone and communicate in their homes or workplaces.
-In addition, with some forms of the service, captions can be displayed on a screen in large text, using variable fonts and colors, which helps accommodate individuals with hearing disabilities who also have low vision.
+IP CTS allows persons with hearing loss to take advantage of advancements in communication technologies and Internet connections at their residences and work places to more effectively use the telephone in their jobs.
+In addition, with some forms of the service, captions can be displayed on a screen in large text, using variable fonts and colors, thus accommodating individuals with hearing disabilities who also have low vision.

 Emergency call handling procedures

-The FCC has adopted procedures for IP CTS that require the provider, at minimum, to automatically and immediately transfer an emergency call to the appropriate 911 call center or ensure that appropriate personnel are notified of the emergency.
+The FCC has adopted procedures for IP captioned telephone services (CTS) that require the provider, at minimum, to automatically and immediately transfer an emergency call to the appropriate 911 call center or ensure that appropriate personnel are notified of the emergency.

-IP CTS providers must also: 1) prioritize emergency calls over nonemergency calls; 2) communicate to the emergency personnel answering the call the name of the TRS user, the location of the emergency, the name of the provider, the communications assistant's call-back number and identification number; and 3) re-establish contact between the caller and emergency personnel if the call is disconnected.
+IP CTS providers must also: 1) prioritize emergency calls over nonemergency calls; 2) communicate to the emergency personnel answering the call the name of the TRS user, the location of the emergency, the name of the provider, the CA’s call-back number, and the CA’s identification number; and 3) re-establish contact between the caller and emergency personnel if the call is disconnected.

 Filing a complaint